switchboard-xyz/near-sdk/rust/sbv2-near/README.md

   <h1>sbv2-near</h1>

-  <p>A Rust crate to deserialize and read a Switchboard data feed.</p>
+  <p>A Rust crate to deserialize and read a Switchboard data feed within a NEAR contract.</p>

   <p>
   	<a href="https://crates.io/crates/sbv2-near">